replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/03-collecting-configuration/assignment.md

 One of the benefits of building a Kubernetes appliance is providing a guided experience for your customer to have a successful installation.
-One key to success is assuring the application is correctly configured.
-The Replicated Embedded Cluster lets you offer a simple web screen to help customers set critical values correctly.
+One key to success is ensuring the application is correctly configured.
+Replicated Embedded Cluster lets you offer a simple web screen to help customers set critical values correctly.